Mickemoose/peak-archipelago/GUIDE.md

 If someone joining the Host has their AP connection set to their own slot, anything connected to AP will likely only affect the Host's AP slot.

+### Links

+## DeathLink

+Death Link has a few behaviors to choose from.

+Receiving Behavior:
+# Kill Random Player: A random player in your lobby will be killed
+# Reset to Last Checkpoint: All players will be teleported to the last checkpoint/campfire

+Sending Behvaior:
+# Any Player Dies: Send Death Link whenever any player in your game dies
+# All Players Dead: Send Death Link only when all players are dead (game over)

+## RingLink/HardRingLink

+# RingLink
+With RingLink enabled, your stamina bars are conditionally linked to other RingLink games.
+Consuming food will send Rings to other players with Ring Link enabled.
+Poisonous food will send negative rings.
+Positive and Negative rings recieved will affect your Extra Stamina first, then your regular Stamina.
+# HardRingLink
+With HardRingLink enabled, your stamina bars are conditionally linked to other HardRingLink games.
+While rings received is largely unchanged, the rings you send out only happens on specific events.
+Wrecking food while cooking, Causing the Scoutmaster to appear, Reaching the ends of Biomes, Dying and/or Zombifying will send out negative rings.

+## EnergyLink

+With EnergyLink enabled, an EnergyLink Vendor will appear at each campfire.
+Each one will have 1 randomized Item bundle inside that you can spend energy on to receive.
+Any items you pick up will now have another interaction called Convert which will convert the item into energy, destroying it in the process.
+Most items are 100J of energy, while some have unique values.

+## TrapLink

+With TrapLink enabled, any Traps you receive or find will send out to TrapLinked games that are able to accept them.
+When linked games do the same, you will recieve a linked trap as well based on the type of trap.